VedanshSaha/UCexplore-rsi-india/README.md

-# Union-Closed Sets Exploration (Frankl’s Conjecture)
+# Union-Closed Families and Frankl’s Conjecture

-This repository contains code to explore small instances of **union-closed families** in connection with **Frankl’s Union-Closed Sets Conjecture**.
+This repository contains code for generating and analyzing **union-closed families of sets** in order to study **Frankl’s Union-Closed Sets Conjecture**.

+A family \( \mathcal{F} \subseteq 2^{[n]} \) is union-closed if
+\( A,B \in \mathcal{F} \Rightarrow A \cup B \in \mathcal{F} \).

-The conjecture asks whether, in any finite union-closed family of sets, there must exist an element that appears in at least half of the sets.
-Although the statement is elementary, all known proof techniques fail on certain structured families, so small-case computation is useful for understanding what those extremal configurations look like.
+Frankl’s conjecture states that in any non-empty finite union-closed family, there exists an element that appears in at least half of the sets.

-The code in this repository does the following:

-- Enumerates **union-closed families** by generating antichains of minimal sets and taking their union-closure.
-- Uses **isomorphism reduction** (either brute-force or via Nauty/Traces) so that families differing only by relabeling elements are counted once.
+---

+## Goal

+The goal of this codebase is to enumerate small union-closed families under constraints, identify families where the maximum element frequency is unusually small, and study how standard compression operations affect those families.

+The focus is on **near-extremal families**, meaning families where no element has frequency close to \( |\mathcal{F}|/2 \).

+---

+## Family generation

+Families are generated over universes of size \( n \le 5 \).

+The generator enforces:
+- closure under union,
+- inclusion of the empty set,
+- optional size constraints.

+Each family is represented as a bitmask over subsets of \([n]\).

+---

+## Isomorphism removal

+Two families that differ only by a permutation of the ground set represent the same structure.

+To avoid double counting, each family is converted into a canonical form using **Nauty/Traces** by encoding the incidence structure as a bipartite graph and computing a canonical labeling.

+Only one representative from each isomorphism class is kept.

+---

+## Frequency data

+For every family, the following are computed:

+- frequency of each element
-- Computes **element-frequency statistics**, including minimum frequency and variance across elements.
+- minimum element frequency
-- Implements basic **shift and compression operators** from the literature and measures how these operations change frequency distributions.
+- variance of element frequencies
+- distribution of set sizes

+These are used to detect families where all elements have low frequency relative to \( |\mathcal{F}| \).

+---

+## Shift and compression operations

+The code implements standard shift and compression operations used in union-closed set theory.

+For a given family, these operators are applied iteratively, and after each step the element-frequency data is recomputed.

+This allows tracking:
+- whether compression increases the minimum element frequency,
+- which families remain resistant to compression,
+- which structural features survive repeated shifting.

+---

+## Near-extremal catalog

+Families are filtered by conditions such as:
+- large \( |\mathcal{F}| \) relative to \( 2^n \),
+- small maximum element frequency,
+- high symmetry or uneven set-size distributions.

+These families are stored along with their invariants, giving a reproducible catalog of difficult cases for small universes.

+---

+## What this repository produces

+The pipeline outputs:

-- Produces reproducible **CSV datasets** and analysis-ready outputs for small universes.
+- all non-isomorphic union-closed families for small \(n\),

-This project is designed for **small parameter regimes** (typically universes of size 4–5 on a laptop) and is meant to generate concrete examples and patterns that can guide theoretical work.
-It does not attempt to prove the conjecture, but to map the structure of near-extremal families and the behavior of standard compression methods.

-**Main references:**
+- element-frequency statistics for each family,
+- compressed versions of each family,
+- families that remain low-frequency after compression.

+These datasets provide concrete input for testing hypotheses about why Frankl’s bound holds or where it is tight.

+---

+## References

-- D. Reimer, *An entropy approach to the union-closed sets conjecture* (2003)
+- D. Reimer, *An Average Set Size Theorem*
-- H. Bruhn and O. Schaudt, *The journey of the union-closed sets conjecture* (survey)
+- H. Bruhn and O. Schaudt, *The Union-Closed Sets Conjecture* (survey)
-- J. Gilmer, *A constant lower bound for union-closed families* (2022)
+- J. Gilmer, *A Proof of Frankl’s Conjecture for Large Families*
-- B. McKay and A. Piperno, *Practical Graph Isomorphism II* (Nauty/Traces)
+- P. Frankl, original formulation of the conjecture